How to start?

 Prequalifying results and signing up for races

 Your best valid lap time is displayed in current Prequalifying results screen.
-As mentioned before, you need to meet minimum number of valid laps and also your time will determine the server you'll be racing on.
+As mentioned before, you need to meet the minimum number of valid laps and also your time will determine the server that you'll be racing on.
 Remember - there's no penalty for not taking part in a race, unless you sign up for it and won't show up.
 So make sure you sign up only when you're 100% sure and committed to take part in that race.
 Sign up status can be changed up to the end of prequalifying session.
 After that - you can't change your mind.

-We recommend to familiarise with the event/season terms - even if it's not your first one with ROS.
+We recommend to familiarise yourself with the event/season terms - even if it's not your first one with ROS.
 There might be some small changes between seasons - you're obliged to know them.
 Not everything is written down, a lot is down to common sense.
 If you're unsure about something - just ask.
-Bear in mind that causing collision can (and probably will) result in penalty, harsh accidents can even result in disqualification from the race or even the season.
-We thrive to have good, respectful racing.
+Bear in mind that causing collision can (and probably will) result in a penalty, harsh accidents can even result in disqualification from the race or even the season.
+We thrive to have good and respectful racing.

 Please be aware of other drivers, don't treat them as enemies - give them plenty of respect.
 We're a community which likes to share information, setups and other simracing related topics.
 We hope you can contribute to it too.